curriculum-crawler/curriculum-crawler/README.md

 Curriculum Crawler current product backlog is available to our Scrum Team members and management at [Trello](https://trello.com/b/iLxDKgHT/agile-sprint-board)

 ### Rationale for Backlog Order
-The product backlog is ordered by doing items critical to for
+The product backlog is ordered by doing items critical for starting development first.
+They are listed in descending priority on Trello.

 ## Definition of Ready
   * Title